jackalakalaka/IME/README.md

 ## Code Overview
 ### Source Code
 - **Class ImageManipulationEnhancement**
-  - The main class for running the controller.
+  - The main class for initializing and running the controller.
+  - Package _controller_:
+    - **Interface IMEController**
+      - Interface for controllers in IME.
+      - **Class IMEControllerCompact**
+            - This is the controller class for IME.
   - Package _model_:
     - Package _funcobjs_:
       - **Interface ICommands**